Unbalanced droplets of one-dimensional mixtures of fermions: Introduction

-Fortunately, there is a way to circumvent that limitation: to consider at least three different types of fermionic species \cite{yoprr,yopral}.
-This has been proved to work in small clusters of Ytterbium ($^{173}$Yb and $^{171}$Yb) with attractive interactions between atoms belonging to different isotopes.
-In droplets with the same number of $^{173}$Yb and $^{171}$Yb atoms, the mechanism to make those Fermi-Fermi arrangements stable comes from realizing that atoms belonging to the same isotope can have different spins.
-In that way, not all the $^{173}$Yb-$^{171}$Yb molecules are equal: we have as many types of composite bosons as possible spin pairings.
+Fortunately, we can circumvent that limitation by considering at least three different types of fermionic species \cite{yoprr,yopral}.
+This has been proved to work in small clusters of Ytterbium ($^{173}$Yb and $^{171}$Yb) with attractive short-range interactions between atoms of different isotopes.
+Since atoms belonging to the same isotope can have different spins, not all the $^{173}$Yb-$^{171}$Yb molecules are equal: we have as many types of composite bosons as possible spin pairings.
 Then, the relaxation of the Pauli avoidance between different kinds of molecules allows the attractive interaction between them to kick in, producing self-bound droplets.

-In this work, we will continue to deal with those alkali-earth atom-like mixtures, but removing the constriction of having the same number of atoms belonging to the $^{173}$Yb and $^{171}$Yb isotopes ($N_{173}$ and $N_{171}$, respectively).
-We will check whether it is possible to have self-bound unbalanced 1D clusters, i.e. , arrangements with $N_{173} \ne N_{171}$.
-To simplify things, we will consider only situations in which one of the components (either $^{173}$Yb and $^{171}$Yb) is spin-polarized while the atoms of the other are equally split into two sets that have different spins.
+What all previous cases have in common is that they consider only {\em balanced} clusters, i.e., ensembles in which the number of atoms of both species (or isotopes) is equal to each other.
+Very recently, that constraint has been removed in some studies of Bose-Bose clusters modeled by Gross-Pitaevskii equations \cite{dropletboson1,dropletboson2,dropletboson3,dropletboson4} or within the framework of the discrete 1D Bose-Hubbard model \cite{scipost2024}.
+All those works agreed in the existence of stable unbalanced clusters of particles, at least within certain values of the parameters defining the droplets.
+This opens the door to the study of differences in the behavior of those clusters with respect to the case of the balanced ones and to establish their stability ranges.